cucumber-ltd/the-remote-mobbing-experience/Story.md

 Maria looked down.
 "Bob, you idiot!
 You're leaving a trail of bloody footprints behind us!
 Didn't you learn anything from the last time?!
 We need to get back to the boat before Carvalho catches up with us!"

 Bob hissed "Forget the boat.
 Let's make a run for the metro!"

+Suddenly it started to rain even harder and a storm is starting to brew.